Health Savings Account Issues for Employers and Employees

 Trustee, investment, or custodian fees can be paid from the assets in the HSA account without being subject to tax or penalty.

-There are no “use-it-or-lose-it rules” like Flexible Spending Arrangements (FSAs).
+There are no “use-it-or-lose-it rules” like Flexible Spending Account (FSAs).
 All amounts in the HSA are fully vested.

 Unspent balances in accounts remain in the account until spent.
 In this, HSA’s encourages account holders to spend their funds more wisely on their medical care without the “use-it-or-lose-it” hurdles.
 HSA’s also encourage account holders to shop around for the best value for their health care dollars.